sinakarimi/node-hacker-news/README.md

 ```
 3. Visit `http://localhost:8080` (or whatever port you have set in your config)

-4. Run the following task to launch the article worker.
-This worker will request
+## Fetching articles

+Articles are fetched by running a worker server.
+This server runs on a timer of
-new articles as soon as it's launched, then it will make a request every hour as long
+1 hour, meaning it will fetch for articles once every hour as long as the worker
-as the process stays alive
+server process remains running.

+To run the article worker server execute the following command

 ```
-npm run article-worker
+npm run worker:article
 ```

 ## Running tests